 You might say something like,

 “I’ve noticed that we get into a pattern where I get irritated, then you get defensive, then I get angry, then you shut down.
 I would love to learn how to break that pattern so we can just get on better, and I know that’s something a therapist could help with.”

-Couples Counselling Can Be An Investment In Your Future
+Highlight The Benefits Of Couples Counselling As An Investment In Your Future